hazelcast/hazelcast-docker/README.md

 Now, you can access Management Center from your browser using the following URL: `https://localhost:8080`.
 You can read more about the Management Center Docker image [here](https://github.com/hazelcast/management-center-docker).

-Note that the way Management Center is started changed since Hazelcast 4.0.
+Note that the way the Management Center is started changed since Hazelcast 4.0.
 If you use Hazelcast 3.x, please find the instructions [here](https://github.com/hazelcast/hazelcast-docker/tree/3.12.z).

 ## Hazelcast Defined Environment Variables